Computing the non-properness set of real polynomial maps in the plane: Computing the multiplicity sets

 If we want the solution $(\rho, 0)$ to have multiplicity higher than $\mu$ as a solution to the system $g_1 = g_2 = 0$, then both $\rho$ and $0$ should be roots of higher multiplicity of the corresponding resultants, that is $R_1$ and $R_2$, respectively.
 Thus, the gcd of $J_1$ and $J_2$ should vanish.
-The latter is $J_{\rho} \in \ZZ[\rho][y_1, y_2]$ which is the implicit equation of a curve $\cC_{\rho} = \AFKgr$ that is the \amult set.
+The latter is $J_{\rho} \in \ZZ[\rho][y_1, y_2]$ which is the implicit equation of a curve $\cK_{\rho} = \AFKgr$ that is the \amult set.
 For the complex case, the \amult set $\AFCgr$ is the \tmult set $\TFCgr$.
-For the real case, following Prop.~\ref{prop:tmult=amult-R}, we have to check if $\TFRgr$ empty or not.
-If it is not empty, then it equals $\AFRgr$.
+For the real case, following Cor.~\ref{cor:segment-decomposition}, we have to check if a line segment of $\AFCgr\cap \RR^2$ belongs to $\TFRgr$ or not.

 By repeating the same procedure over all solutions $(\rho, 0)$ of the system $g_1 = g_2 = 0$, we obtain the \tmult set $\TFRg$. \end{proof}